mas-dse-pjmulroo/fitness_capstone/README.md

 ├── HandyUtilities
 # Some utilities we wrote or found that were handy

+├── Other
+# Old CSV and notebooks included for completeness

 ├── Presentations
 # Copies of progress presentations and reports

 ├── ReferenceEndomondoWorkouts
 # Some workouts generated in Endomondo for reference

+├── RegressionNotebooks
+# Notebooks that execute regression portion of pipeline

 ├── SparkNotes
 # Notes & scripts about the AWS Spark cluster

+├── VisualizationNotebooks
+# Notebooks that generate analysis and presentation visualizations

 └── field_dictionary.txt
 # File explaining the fields in the DB, their format, and where they came from